The two of you, plus others in your support network, are a team working to achieve one goal: your well-being.

 As you research, try to match your condition to the data you are finding so that it’s relevant to you specifically.
 Gather your research and share it with your doctor.
 This research will help them know you’re serious about trying cannabis as a therapy.

 3. Engage in a conversation

-If your doctor is reluctant to recommend or prescribe cannabis, understand her reasons, because she might have a point.
+If your doctor is reluctant to recommend or prescribe cannabis, understand their reasons, because they might have a point.
 For instance, you might have a condition for which cannabis or CBD isn’t a good therapy.

 4. Discuss what cannabis can treat specifically

 While there appears to be a body of anecdotal evidence some conditions have been “cured” or gone into remission from cannabis use, cannabis and CBD can also provide relief from symptoms.
 Inflammation, which is common in a great many conditions — ranging from a bad cough to autoimmune disorders like Crohn’s disease and multiple sclerosis — is one such symptom CBD has shown to alleviate.